Bourbon Orca (Kommandor Orca)

 Ship history

-The vessel 2023 (IMO 9352377) is designed by Ulstein Design & Solutions AS.
-Upon delivery from Ulstein Verft in 2006, the ship was capable of operations such as Subsea Intervention, ROV operations, deepwater precision lifting and installation, cargo transportation, and oil recovery.
+As a newbuild, the anchor handling tug supply vessel (IMO 9352377) was capable of operations such as Subsea Intervention, ROV operations, deepwater precision lifting and installation, cargo transportation, and oil recovery.

 Feedback from the shipowner, Bourbon Offshore Norway, was gained six months after the vessel's delivery: